Learning at Princeton

 Assignments for one-on-one peer tutoring in courses not supported by McGraw can be requested through your residential college dean or director of studies.
 Residential college peer tutors are undergraduates who have been appointed by their residential college director of studies and trained by the McGraw Center for Teaching and Learning.
 This resource is provided most commonly in introductory-level courses in the natural sciences not supported by McGraw and in foreign languages.
 You may have up to 15 hours of tutoring per term per subject, and you may be tutored in more than one subject.

 The Writing Center

-The Writing Center offers student writers free one-on-one conferences with experienced fellow writers trained to consult on writing projects in any discipline.
-You’re welcome to bring writing in any form — ideas, notes, an outline, or an early draft.
+The Writing Center offers student writers one-on-one conferences with experienced fellow writers trained to consult on writing projects in any discipline.
+You're welcome to bring writing in any form -- ideas, notes, an outline, or an early draft.
 Writing Center fellows can offer advice about the writing process, from getting started to revising, and they can work with you on the essential elements of academic writing, such as thesis, organization, use of sources, and clarity of ideas and sentences.
 To make an appointment or to look up drop-in hours, visit www.princeton.edu/writing/appt.

 A significant percentage of all students use Counseling and Psychological Services (part of University Health Services) sometime during their four years at Princeton.
-While students bring a wide range of concerns, the most frequent complaints are depression and anxiety.
+While students bring a wide range of concerns, the most common of issues are depression and anxiety.
 Underclass students are often concerned about leaving home, adjusting to an unfamiliar environment, making new friends, coping with academic pressures, or deciding on an area of concentration.
 The struggles for autonomy, despite being painful, often lead to personal growth and maturity.
 Counseling can play an important part in helping you gain understanding and insight into your own development.